JanBobolz/zk-wiki/Sessions/02 Modern SNARK overview.md

 <small>(Duties: Take Obsidian notes during the session 📝.
 Moderate to get input for the wiki pages 🧠.
 Make people summarize / dumb down discussion results to keep things comprehensible for everyone 🧑‍⚖️.)</small>

 ## 🎯 Goals
 This session serves as a bird's-eye overview of recent (ZK)SNARKs and real-world applications.
-We will particularly focus on the following contents from Lecture 2.
+We will particularly focus on the following contents from Lecture 2 (see [[#📚 Material]]).

 1. SNARK overview
     - Parse "Succinct Non-interactive ARgument of Knowledge"